aheschl1/Kattis-Solutions/README.md

 # Kattis-Solutions
-These are most of my katiss solutions.
+These are most of my katis solutions.